elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 ## Step 1:  Install Python itself

-I'm going to keep this simple: unless you're being told otherwise, just use Anaconda with the most recept version of Python (e.g. avoid the 2.x versions).
+I'm going to keep this simple: unless you're being told otherwise, just use Anaconda with the most recent version of Python (e.g. avoid the 2.x versions).

 1. Go here: https://www.continuum.io/downloads
 2. Download the visual installer for Python 3.6 (or above).